TitansProductions/tp_advanced_store_orders/README.md

 - The players will be able to set a store as favorite in the Main Page and the favorite stores will be displayed in the My Account page as mentioned below.

-- The players will be able to see their Orders History page with all the requirement infromation about the store they purchased, such as Store Name, Order Details, Comments, Payment Type, Total Cost, Date & Order Id.
+- The players will be able to see their Orders History page with all the requirement infromation about the store they purchased, such as Store Name, Order Details, Comments, Payment Type, Total Cost, Date & Order Id or even add a review.
 There is also an extra button to display more orders, the orders are displayed by x3.

 - The players will be able to set or change their account information in the My Account page, such as Name, Lastname & Phone Number.
 Also, all the favorite stores will be displayed in this page.